Congressional delegation heads to Alabama amid growing support for Amazon workers

 By Nandita Bose

-WASHINGTON, March 5 (Reuters) - A group of U.S. lawmakers will visit an Amazon.com Inc AMZN.O facility in Alabama on Friday, lending their support to a growing push to unionize workers at the e-commerce firm.
+WASHINGTON, March 5 (Reuters) - A group of U.S. lawmakers visited an Amazon.com Inc AMZN.O facility in Alabama on Friday, lending their support to a growing push to unionize workers at the e-commerce firm.

-The Congressional delegation includes U.S. Representatives Andy Levin, Jamaal Bowman, Cori Bush, Terri Sewell, and Nikema Williams.
-Workers at the Amazon fulfillment center in Bessemer, Alabama, are voting on whether to become the first Amazon employees to join a union.
+The congressional delegation includes U.S. Representatives Andy Levin, Jamaal Bowman, Cori Bush, Terri Sewell, and Nikema Williams.
+Workers at the Amazon fulfillment center in Bessemer, Alabama, are voting on whether to become the first Amazon employees in the United States to join a union.

 The visit comes on the heels of President Joe Biden's recent message where he defended workers' rights to form unions.
 While he did not mention Amazon, he referenced "workers in Alabama."

-Union membership in southern states is half that of the national average, according to data from Bureau of Labor Statistics.

 One of the main reasons for this has been fewer job opportunities in the region and political hostility toward unions, said William Gould, a labor law expert at Stanford Law.
-Gould is also a former chairman of the National Labor Relations Board.
+Gould is also a former chairman of the National Labor Relations Board (NLRB).

 "But that is changing because of how companies such as Amazon have really tested the limits of workers' endurance," he said, adding that the pandemic had exacerbated existing health and safety issues.

-Amazon did not respond to requests for comment.
-A company spokeswoman has previously said it does not believe the RWDSU represents the majority of employees' views and that Amazon offered "some of the best jobs available everywhere we hire, and we encourage anyone to compare our total compensation package, health benefits, and workplace environment to any other company with similar jobs."
+Amazon spokeswoman Heather Knox said she does not believe the RWDSU represents the majority of employees' views and that Amazon offered "some of the best jobs available everywhere we hire, and we encourage anyone to compare our total compensation package, health benefits, and workplace environment to any other company with similar jobs."

 Bessemer, which is about 15 miles (24 km) away from Birmingham, the most populous city in the state, is majority African American - a fact that has also made the fight an important one for several lawmakers.

-Andy Levin, who will visit the Bessemer warehouse on Friday, told Reuters he was going to tell workers at the facility "how incredibly courageous they are."

-"I consider this election in Bessemer... to be the David and Goliath story of labor relations in the 21st Century," he said.
+Levin, who visited the Bessemer warehouse on Friday, told Reuters, "I consider this election in Bessemer... to be the David and Goliath story of labor relations in the 21st Century."

+Levin also called Amazon's policies "egregious", especially those such as "trying to force an in-person election in a pandemic hotspot."

+The NLRB decided on Jan.
+15 to not allow in-person voting due to safety concerns during the pandemic.
+Employees will vote through mail-in ballots.

+Amazon spokeswoman Knox maintained that "Amazon proposed a safe on-site election process validated by COVID-19 experts that would have empowered our associates to vote on their way to, during and from their already-scheduled shifts."

-(Reporting by Nandita Bose in Washington, Additional reporting by Jeffrey Dastin in San Francisco, Editing by Rosalba O'Brien)
+(Reporting by Nandita Bose in Washington, Additional reporting by Jeffrey Dastin in San Francisco, Editing by Rosalba O'Brien and Aurora Ellis)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))